- About that funding in crisis (no need to panic; yet)

 Telehealth, remote monitoring tech developers, and virtual care companies.
-Personally, we’re very glad they do, because they have the tools to protect both patients and physicians, while helping the latter continue practice.
+Personally, we’re very glad they do, because they have the tools to protect both patients and physicians while helping the latter continue the practice.

 At the same time, Doctor on Demand made telehealth services related to COVID-19 free for uninsured people.

 AIA Thailand, a branch of the largest pan-Asian life insurance group, partnered with True Digital Group, a leading communication conglomerate in Thailand and Samitevej, launched a Virtual COVID-19 Clinic.
 It was created to help people with symptoms of COVID-19 or people who have a high probability of having contact with high-risk people.